Visibility - Sensitivity Analysis

 }

-Let’s apply it on the second viewshed:
+We can apply it to the 800 m viewshed:

 Distance | Visibility |